 The science is clear and documented in the 2018 report of the Intergovernmental Panel on Climate Change (IPCC): we must immediately end the development of fossil fuel infrastructure and keep existing resources in the ground.

 The climate crisis intersects with all justice issues.
-Fighting for climate action means also talking about power, capitalism, labour, space, race, social and economic inequality, discrimination and white privilege.
-We must take on a climate justice narrative that joins environmental activism and all struggles for liberation.
+Fighting for climate action means also talking about power, capitalism, labour, race, colonialism, social and economic inequality, discrimination and white privilege.
+RAVEN aims to take on a climate justice narrative that joins environmental activism and all struggles for liberation.

 University divestment campaigns are happening globally, and UNB has a history of divestment campaigns.
-Building on this foundation, RAVEN is asking our university to stop investing in the fossil fuel industry.
-Since July 2019, we have been engaging with the senior UNB administration to request that they work with us to support the ongoing fossil fuel divestment campaign.
+Building on this foundation, RAVEN is supporting a student-led campaign to pressure our university to stop investing in the fossil fuel industry.

 Many of the issues, opportunities and challenges of universities divesting from fossil fuel investments are discussed in this recent article by Jennie Stephens, Dean’s Professor of Sustainability Science & Policy and Director, School of Public Policy & Urban Affairs, Northeastern University.